...forever in our hearts

 It seems that most people who find this site are searching for some other Julia Berg (and, judging by the source domains, there must be lots of Julia Bergs in China, Russia, Germany and Australia).
 But a surprising number stay to read “About Julia” or some of the “Tributes” that we’ve posted.

 The website gives us a place to share our thoughts, and to catalogue some of the proactive efforts we’ve made to salvage something from our loss, addressing the risks of medical error.
-There is always a spike in visits around Julia’s birthday (April 21) and the date she died (August 10), so we know that we have some “followers,” to borrow a term from Twitter.
-But we’ve avoided making this a blog or an interactive site—knowing that people will find a way to reach us if they want, and our conversation can be private.
+There is always a spike in visits around Julia’s birthday (April 21) and the date she died (August 10), so we know that we have some “followers.”
+But we’ve avoided making this a blog or an interactive site—knowing that people will find a way to reach us if they want.

 Whether you are a new visitor or a returning friend, we appreciate your paying attention.
-We’ve learned a lot about grief over the last few years, and the long term challenge is to move forward, without letting go.
+We’ve learned a lot about grief, and the long term challenge is to move forward, without letting go.
 The Julia Berg website helps us find our way.
 Thank you for indulging us.

 John Jensen, First Universalist Church, performs the Beatles' "Julia" as the background to an assortment of photos of Julia, her friends, and her family.

 We miss Julia every day, but we continue to move forward.